Dhawgupta/choudhary2024icu/README.md

 ### Running the code using json file.

-For example an expermient specified in `experiments/debug.json` can be run using the following command.
+For example an experiment specified in `experiments/debug.json` can be run using the following command.

 ```bash
 python src/mainjson.py experiments/debug.json 0